Cautious Balance: Collecting and Presenting the Experience(s) of 9/11 Survivors

 Jan Seidler Ramirez (Ph.D., American Studies, Boston University) is the founding Chief Curator and Executive Vice President of Collections at the National September 11 Memorial and Museum in New York City.
 Under her guidance, the Memorial Museum's collection has grown to include many thousands of objects, artworks, photographs, films, oral histories and audio artifacts, architectural relics, archives, and other primary evidence connected to 9/11.
 Prior to her 2006 appointment, she served as Vice President and Museum Director at the New-York Historical Society.
 Previously, she was Chief Curator and Deputy Director at the Museum of the City of New York.
 Dr. Ramirez has written, lectured, curated exhibitions, and taught widely on subjects related to New York history, rapid-response collecting, and preserving and interpreting traumatic materials and their associated human stories.

-A reflective summary of this talk is forthcoming, and will be available on the CDTRWG's website soon.
+A reflective summary of this talk is available here.